kkwong44/wordpuzzles/README.md

 The command to install these packages is "pip3 install gspread google-auth"

 After the packages have been installed then it needs to be imported into the python program file with an IAM configuration.
 The following is the section of the code required to access the spreadsheet.

+The following section of code was used and it is originated from Code Institute Love Sandwich project.

 >import gspread
 >